thembamalungani/marsrover/README.md

 # MarsRover

 ## Usage
-This is a java maven project so you will need at least maven version 2 installed.
-Follow instructions [here](https://maven.apache.org/install.html)
+This is a java maven project so you will need at least maven version 2 and at least java 8 installed.
+Follow instructions [here](https://maven.apache.org/install.html) to install maven and [here](https://www.java.com/en/download/) to install java 8

 Once maven is installed, you can run the commands below in the root directory of the projects: